 Sweet Shortcrust Pastry

-- Preheat the oven on 160'C/325'F and place the tart pan with the pastry in the freezer while the oven is preheating.
+- Place the tart pan in the freezer while preheating your oven on 160'C/325'F.

 - Bake for 20 to 30 minutes or until fully baked, dry to the touch and golden.
 Set aside to cool down.